maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Ċavetta privata&lt;b&gt;b'diżabilità&lt;/b&gt;</translation>

 YES
-The translation is problematic.
-The phrase should be "Private key <b>disabled</b>", but the translated "Ċavetta privata<b>b'diżabilità</b>" is incorrect. "b'diżabilità" translates to "with a disability" rather than "disabled".
-The code formatting &lt;b&gt; should also have a space after the key and before the tag.
+There is a formatting and meaning issue.
+The translation "Ċavetta privata&lt;b&gt;b'diżabilità&lt;/b&gt;" is both grammatically incorrect and fails to accurately translate "disabled".
+The use of "&lt;b&gt;" is correct as per the source, but there are spacing and wording mistakes ("b'diżabilità" is awkward and literal; a better translation is "diżattivata" or "diżabilitata").

 Correct translation:
 Ċavetta privata &lt;b&gt;diżattivata&lt;/b&gt;